When you accept the job of ND, you summon your will to lead.

 As an editorial leader, the ND makes clear what is done and what is not done.
 What expectations are reasonable.
 Hold a workshop and articulate your standards of excellence.
 Samples → Defining Public Radio News Excellence

-Part of leading with vision is being open to new ideas, creative in spirit and even entrepreneurial in action.
+Part of leading with vision is being open to new ideas, creative in spirit and entrepreneurial in action.
 This is especially important as the broadcast industry undergoes extraordinary change.
 Stay true to your core values but be open to new ways of serving the public.

 Your decisions should make a difference in the world.
 Your journalism shines the light of truth.
 Your work offers the public choices for the greater good.
 This is not a privilege to take lightly nor does your impartiality imply passivity.